acm-uiuc/til/_til/vim/filter-lines-through-an-external-program.md

+---
-# Filter Lines Through An External Program
+title: Filter Lines Through An External Program
+category: vim
+---

 Vim allows you to filter lines from your current buffer through an external program.
 For instance, if you have some ugly looking json that you'd like to